 Get Round for £1

 If you’re 21 or under you can now go by bus for just £1 or less!
-Or, you can buy a £3 unlimited day ticket to get round County Durham, Northumberland and Tyne & Wear – you can go by Metro or ferry too.
+Or, you can buy a £3 unlimited day ticket to get round County Durham, Northumberland and Tyne & Wear – you can go by Metro or Ferry too.

 So, if you’re going to college, work or just meeting mates – it’s a cheaper, greener way to get around.

-The 21 and under £1 single ticket, and £3 day ticket can be purchased in advance online or through operator apps, as well as being available to purchase on the bus – just ask the driver for the named ticket above.
+These tickets can be purchased in advance through operator apps, as well as being available to purchase on the bus – just ask the driver for the named ticket above.

-How do I use a £3 Day ticket?
+How do I use my ticket?

 This will depend on which operator you are travelling with and the type of ticket machine they have.